Myths through the ages

 One reality about digital insurers, whether they ever become more than a myth, that I mentioned above – several times – is that they will need to operate simultaneously in the analog world and the digital world (including a world that is a mixture of both).

-Insurers will always have existing customers – and third-party contractors, partners, and suppliers – who want to conduct commerce with them using analog artifacts (e.g. paper, fax machines, postal mail), or entirely digital artifacts (e.g. web-accessible, cloud-enabled, video-supporting applications with nary a piece of paper in sight), or some combination of analog and digital artifacts.
+Insurers will always have existing customers – and third-party contractors, partners, and suppliers – who want to conduct commerce with them using analog artifacts (e.g. paper, fax machines, postal mail), or entirely digital artifacts (e.g. mobile, web-accessible, cloud-enabled, video-supporting applications with nary a piece of paper in sight), or some combination of analog and digital artifacts.

 An insurance firm, whether carrier or agency/broker firm or reinsurer, that believes they can conduct commerce, including supporting processes and activities, entirely digitally would be in for a shocking fact: the real world is not going completely 100% digital any time over the next four, five, or more decades (if even then).